prikhi/pencil/docs/source/reference/behaviors.rst

 Font
 ----

-This behaviour is used to set the target object's text font.
-With this behaviour, a set of font-related attributes are changed.
+This behavior is used to set the target object's text font.
+With this behavior, a set of font-related attributes are changed.

 Target object
 ^^^^^^^^^^^^^